LFWSS25 - Interviewing Genaro Rivas, Designer of Fashion Weeks Most Colourful Collection

 DAISY: This collection was a really interesting fusion between the traditional Peruvian designs and quite urban streetwear elements.
 What were the aims and intents of this collection?

-GENARO: Is to get a stockist. laughs No, the aim is to create a bright colourful collection.
+GENARO: The aims?
+To get a stockist - laughs - No, the aim is to create a bright colourful collection.
 To create a world where women can be full of bright colour and joy.
 They shouldn’t be afraid to express themselves.
 Which sometimes is something that gets passed by when it shouldn’t be.

-DAISY: The designs you presented at London Fashion Week are so incredibly intricate and detailed, how did you and your team achieve this?
+DAISY: The designs you have presented this London Fashion Week are incredibly intricate and detailed, how did you and your team achieve this?

 GENARO: The weaving in the collection brings life into the garment.
 Another thing I feel like it’s quite important to mention all the weaving was done by Evyn, and Gracie was in charge of all the patterns and cuts made in East London.